SCIEPublish journals follow the guidelines of COPE's

 Confidentiality

-Editors and reviewers are expected to keep confidential all details of the editorial and peer review process of manuscripts they handled, and they must not disclose that information about manuscripts to anyone.
+Editors and reviewers are expected to keep confidential all details of the editorial and peer review process for the manuscripts they handle, and they must not disclose that information about those manuscripts to anyone.
 They should not use knowledge of the work before its publication to further their own interests.
-Reviewers are also confidential and anonymous to authors and readers, to ensure reviewers' information and comments will not be disclosed.
+Reviewers are also confidential and anonymous to authors and readers, to ensure that reviewers' information and comments will not be disclosed.
 To maintain this confidentiality, reviewers must not use AI tools to check or upload manuscripts.

-If a reviewer wishes to co-review an article with colleagues or members of their lab/group, the reviewer must consult with the editor and abide by the same rules of confidentiality, and provide the review report with names of colleagues or members to the journal.
+If a reviewer wishes to co-review an article with colleagues or members of their lab/group, the reviewer must consult with the editor, abide by the same confidentiality rules, and provide the review report with the names of colleagues or members to the journal.

 Appeals and complaints

-Authors may appeal decisions by contacting the editorial office if they strongly believe there have been errors or misunderstandings on the part of the editor or reviewers.
-All appeals will be carefully considered by the Editor and, if necessary, Editor-in-Chief.
-Where appropriate, additional advice may be sought from other members of Editorial Board.
-Decisions on appeals are final.
+Authors may appeal against decisions by contacting the editorial office if they strongly believe there have been errors or misunderstandings on the part of the editor or reviewers.
+The editorial office will carefully consider all appeals and, if necessary, refer them to the Editor-in-Chief.
+Where appropriate, additional advice may be sought from other members of the Editorial Board.
+Therefore, decisions on appeals may take longer and are final.